neo4j-contrib/neomodel/doc/source/relationships.rst

     class Car(StructuredNode):
         owner = RelationshipFrom('Person', 'OWNS', cardinality=One)

-The following cardinality classes are available:
+The following cardinality constraints are available:

 ===================================================  ========================================
 :class:`~neomodel.cardinality.ZeroOrOne`             :class:`~neomodel.cardinality.One`
 :class:`~neomodel.cardinality.ZeroOrMore` (default)  :class:`~neomodel.cardinality.OneOrMore`
 ===================================================  ========================================

-If cardinality is broken by existing data a :class:`~neomodel.exception.CardinalityViolation` exception is raised.
+If a cardinality constrain is violated by existing data a :class:`~neomodel.exception.CardinalityViolation` exception is raised.

-On attempting to break a cardinality restriction a :class:`~neomodel.exception.AttemptedCardinalityViolation` is raised.
+On attempting to violate a cardinality constrain a :class:`~neomodel.exception.AttemptedCardinalityViolation` is raised.

 Properties